gbtami/pychess-variants/static/docs/capahouse960.md

 The starting bottom ranks are randomized, but two rules must be followed:

-The bishops must be placed on opposite-color squares.
+* The bishops must be placed on opposite-color squares.
-The king must be placed on a square between the rooks.
+* The king must be placed on a square between the rooks.

 Castling is the other major rule to take note of.
 Basically, regardless of where the rooks are, if you castle, the end position will be the same as if the rooks were in standard position.
+For example, a queenside castle will result with the king on the c file and the rook on the d file (notation: 0-0-0).

 ## New Pieces